A Self-Reflecting Formal Language: The value of an expression (the interpretation of reflectica)

-The canonical name of a string ${x}$ denotes the string ${x}$.
-In other words, the string ${x}$ is the value of the term $\name({x})$ under the interpretation of reflectica.
-In general, some terms have the value, which is a string.
-We denote (in meta-theory) the value of a term $\tau$ by $\val(\tau)$.
-We express the assertion $\val(\tau)={x}$ in three different ways: ${x}$ is the \textit{value} of the term $\tau$, $\tau$ \textit{denotes} ${x}$, or $\tau$ is a \textit{name} for ${x}$.
-A term is \textit{defined} iff it has the value.
+The \textit{interpretation} of reflectica is a partial function $\val$ that maps expressions to their values, which are objects.
+We denote (in the meta-theory) the value of expression $\tau$ by $\val(\tau)$.
+For example, the interpretation maps the canonical name of an object ${x}$ to the object ${x}$, so $\val\big(\name({x})\big)={x}$ for every object ${x}$.
+We express the assertion $\val(\tau)={y}$ in three different ways: ${y}$ is the \textit{value} of $\tau$, $\tau$ is a \textit{name} for ${y}$, or $\tau$ \textit{refers to} ${y}$.
+An expression is \textit{defined} iff it has the value (that is, if the partial function $\val$ is defined on that expression).

-Looking outside, we can say that $\val$ is the interpretation function of reflectica.
-Technically, $\val$ is a partial function from the set of terms of reflectica to the universe of reflectica.
+Technically, $\val$ is a partial function from the set of reflectica expressions to the universe of reflectica.
 We define the function $\val$ recursively.
-We call the conditions that constitute the base of this recursion the \textit{axioms} of reflectica.
-We call the conditions that constitute the steps of this recursion the \textit{rules} of reflectica.
+We call the statements that constitute the base of this recursion the \textit{axioms} of reflectica.
+We call the statements that constitute the steps of this recursion the \textit{rules} of reflectica.
 Reflectica has many axioms and rules, we will present them later.
-We say that reflectica is \textit{consistent} iff every its term has no more than one value.
+We say that reflectica is \textit{consistent} iff every its expression has no more than one value.
 So consistency of reflectica means that the recursive definition of the partial function $\val$ is correct.

-Here is an example of an axiom of reflectica: $\val(`\top\q)=`\top\q$ (see Section~\ref{sect.prop.log.symb}).
-This axiom says that the term $`\top\q$ is a name for the string $`\top\q$.
+Here is an example of a reflectica axiom: $\val(`\top\q)=`\top\q$ (see Section~\ref{sect.prop.log.symb}).
+This axiom says that the expression $`\top\q$ is a name for the string $`\top\q$.

-Here is an example of a rule of reflectica: For every string $\tau$, if $\tau$ is a formula and $\val(\tau)=`\top\q$, then $\val(`\neg\q\cdot\tau)=`\bot\q$ (this is an introduction rule for the symbol $`\neg\q$, see Section~\ref{sect.prop.log.symb}).
+Here is an example of a reflectica rule: For every object $\tau$, if $\tau$ is a formula and $\val(\tau)=`\top\q$, then $\val(`\neg\q\cdot\tau)=`\bot\q$ (this is an introduction rule for the symbol $`\neg\q$, see Section~\ref{sect.prop.log.symb}).
 We will write the rules in the traditional way: the premise of the rule is above the line and the conclusion of the rule is under the line.
 In particular, we will write the above rule as follows:

-Above we say that the canonical name of a string ${x}$ denotes the string ${x}$.
-But the values of terms should be defined by axioms and rules alone, so we introduce the rule which says that for every string ${x}$, the value of the term $\name({x})$ equals ${x}$:
+Above we say that the canonical name of an object ${x}$ refers to the object ${x}$.
+But the values of expressions should be defined by axioms and rules alone, so we add to reflectica the following axiom scheme: